simoncarriere/hellosupersaas/README.md

 # Auth-SPA

 Auth-SPA is part of a larger collection of boilerplates built using Next13, Firebase9 & Tailwind.
+Access them [here](https://github.com/simoncarriere/boilerplates)

 ### Disclaimers